scaleoutsean/eseries-perf-analyzer/README.md

 **A:** It just creates a drop-down list of arrays in EPA's Grafana dashboards.
 It's a stupid reason to run a container, but previously (upstream EPA and this EPA fork v3.0.0) EPA got its list of arrays from the WSP and it "knew" which arrays are being monitored.
 Here we could have collector containers running in several places and none of them know what other containers exist out there. dbmanager is there to gather that list and periodically push it to InfluxDB, while dropping other folders which no longer need to be monitored.
 If we didn't want to remove other folders from the menu, we could have the code in each collector (just add own folder, and don't worry about dropping anything) but I think the idea behind dropping older folders was to decrease database bloat and that's why it's in there.
 If you have a better idea or know that's unnecessary, feel free to submit a pull request.
 InfluxDB v1 is old so I'm not in a mood to devise new ways to deal with it.

-**Q:** I run existing upstream EPA v3.0.0.
+**Q:** I have existing upstream EPA v3.0.0.
 Can I add more E-Series arrays without using WSP?

 **A**: It could be done, but it's complicated because dbmanager.py now drops folder tags for arrays it's not aware of.
-It's too much trouble, I think.
+It's too much trouble.
+Best to remove that and you can probably retain all data.
+EPA v3.0.0 dashboards and InfluxDB have not been modified in this fork's v3.1.0.

 **Q:** What if I run my own InfluxDB v1.8 and Grafana v8?
 Can I use this Collector without EPA?